-A few weeks ago, I began to plan a short trip to Virginia’s Northern Neck and Middle Peninsula.
+A few weeks ago, I set out to explore Virginia’s Northern Neck and Middle Peninsula.
 I was eager to see our newest state park, Machicomoco State Park.

 Then, before I knew what happened, Clinch River State Park in St. Paul became our newest state park.
 Just like that, there are now 41 state parks in Virginia.